Medical and CAQH Credentialing explained. The benefits of CAQH healthcare credentialing explained.

 How long does the credentialing process take?
 Typically within 30 days of receipt of all the application and supporting documentation.

-For providers wanting to participate in the CAQH healthcare credentialing process and UPD database have to have a contractual agreement with an insurance plan to take advantage of CAQH.
+Providers who want to participate in the CAQH healthcare credentialing process and their UPD database must have a contractual agreement with an insurance plan to take advantage of CAQH.
 Once included in the UPD, the provider is invited to participate and sent an ID number necessary for accessing the UPD database and entering all of the providers info online.